BOG-POD CLD-2 Camo Legged Devil Tall Bipod

 Bog-Pod has two series of tripods/bipods.
 The only difference between the CDL and TAC models is the finish on the legs (camo vs. black).
 The CDL-2 is also compatible with the Bog-Pod Switcheroo Shooting System that allows one to quickly change accessories in the field.
 This is discussed in more detail in our article about their TAC-3S Tripod.

-Copyright 2015 by Jim Clary and/or chuckhawks.com.
+Copyright 2015 by Mary and Jim Clary and/or chuckhawks.com.
 All rights reserved.